rhapsodic-legacy/Commanding_Commodore_Code/README.md

 # chatbots
-A collection of talkative artificial intelligence, from a basic retrieval chatbot to a generative pre trained bot.
+A collection of talkative artificial intelligence projects.
 ###### From recall to generative to full interaction capabilities